forseti-security/forseti-security/_docs/_latest/setup/install.md

   1. Check out the specific version of Forseti you want to install by using a tag like `v2.0.0.`

       ```bash
-      # make sure you are in the forseti-security folder.
+      # Make sure you are in the forseti-security folder.
-      git fetch --all
+      # If the tag exists in the remote repository but you are unable to checkout the tag,
+      # run command `git fetch --all` to fetch all the latest branch/tag information and run
+      # the checkout command again.
       git checkout tags/v2.0.0
       ```